Credit Card Traps for the Unwary

 Credit card debt generally carries a high interest rate.
 Your minimum monthly payment--a percentage (often as low as 2 to 4 percent) of the total balance due--may cover little more than the monthly interest charge.
 Consequently, your minimum payment may only minimally decrease what you already owe.
 If possible, increase your monthly payment above the minimum required.
 The higher you can make the payment, the faster you will pay off the debt.

-When opening a new account, always check to see how the finance charge is calculated.
+To minimize your chance of falling into a credit card trap, check to see how the finance charge is calculated whenever you’re opening a new account.
 Here are some of the methods used:

 - Adjusted balance method: Balance due at the beginning of the billing cycle less any payments made during the cycle; excludes new purchases made during the cycle